inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Why isn't there a special name for the tops of your feet?
 		-- Lily Tomlin
 Thus spake the master programmer:
-	"When you have learned to snatch the error code from the trap frame, it will be time for you to leave."
+	"When you have learned to snatch the error co from the trap frame, it will be time for you to leave."
 		-- Geoffrey James, "The Tao of Programming"
 Any program which runs right is obsolete.